-The school strives to maintain a safe and secure environment for students.
+The School strives to maintain a safe and secure environment for students.
 The school doors are locked during the school day.
 Entry is through the front door only by ringing the front doorbell which signals the office.
 Entrants to the school may be asked to show identification.
 All visitors are REQUIRED to sign in at the office with their name and destination.
 The visitor logbook contains self-adhesive visitor badge that once completed, must be worn while in the building.
-All classroom visitations must be prearranged and are subject to pre-approval by the classroom teacher.
+All classroom visits must be prearranged and are subject to pre-approval by both the classroom teacher and building principal.